aidanmontare-edu/psws-zenodo/CONTRIBUTING.md

 5. Will automatically build and transfer to Test PyPI

 # Build Process
-Taken care of by GitHub
+Taken care of by GitHub to publish to Test PyPI.
+Use this if you want to build locally.

 based on https://packaging.python.org/tutorials/packaging-projects